waderaanmol/my-portfolio/index.md

 #### Python For Everybody Certification

-Next, aiming to expand my introductory knowledge in Python, i successfully completed the [Python for Everybody Specialisation](https://www.coursera.org/account/accomplishments/specialization/certificate/XVM4EQ7FXYV7) from University of Michigan on the platform Coursera.
+Next, aiming to expand my introductory knowledge in Python, I successfully completed the [Python for Everybody Specialisation](https://www.coursera.org/account/accomplishments/specialization/certificate/XVM4EQ7FXYV7) from University of Michigan on the platform Coursera.
 It introduced fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.

 #### Data Analyst | Leverage Edu